datastaxdevs/workshop-nosqlbench/README.md

 printed on the console as it proceeds.

-While this runs, let's have a look around.
+While this runs, have a look around.

 #### Database contents